epiphone/routing-controllers-openapi/README.md

   }
 ```

-### Annotating the schema of Responses
+### Annotating response schemas

- Extracting response types automatically in runtime isn't allowed by Typescript's reflection system at the moment.
+Extracting response types automatically in runtime isn't currently allowed by Typescript's reflection system.
 Specifically the problem is that `routing-controllers-openapi` can't unwrap generic types like Promise<MyModel> or Array<MyModel>: see e.g. [here](https://github.com/Microsoft/TypeScript/issues/10576) for discussion.

-Instead you can use the `@ResponseSchema` decorator to supply the schema of objects returned by your actions.
+As a workaround you can use the `@ResponseSchema` decorator to supply the response body schema:

 ```typescript
 import { ResponseSchema } from 'routing-controllers-openapi'